Understanding Academic Integrity

-A bibliography is a list of sources, usually placed at the end of a document, that you consulted or cited in creating the document.
+A bibliography (references page, worked cited page or other title depending on citation style) is a list of sources, usually placed at the end of a document, that you consulted or cited in creating the document.
 In Microsoft Office Word, you can automatically generate a bibliography based on the source information that you provide for the document.
 Read more at Microsoft.com » or watch this tutorial to learn more about using the Microsoft References tool.

 Easybib.com also offers a free method for formatting sources you relied on for research for a works cited page.